 Ground Source Heat Pump Cost

-Whereas an air source heat pump is a single unit, relying on the air as its “fuel”, a ground source heat pump needs the associated pipework laid in the ground to access its “fuel”.
+Whereas an air-source heat pump is a single unit that relies on air as its “fuel”, a ground-source heat pump requires the associated pipework to be laid in the ground to access its “fuel”.

-This can make the installation a fair bit more expensive than an air source.
-For new builds the trench work can be done at the same time as other utilities are laid, saving on cost, but for retrofits it normally involves the cost of a digger as well as the cost of the ground equipment and labour.
-In some circumstances, where space is limited, ground source heat pumps boreholes may be preferred, but again the cost of the drilling equipment increase ground source heat pump costs even further.
+This can make the installation significantly more expensive than an air-source system.
+For new builds, trench work can be done at the same time as other utilities are laid, saving on costs, but for retrofits, it normally involves the cost of a digger, ground equipment, and labour.
+In some circumstances, where space is limited, ground-source heat pump boreholes may be preferred, but again, the cost of the drilling equipment further increases ground-source heat pump costs.

-The good news is that costs can be offset by the BUS grant of £6000.
+The good news is that costs can be offset by the £6000 BUS grant.

 Ground Source Heat Pumps Need a Lot of Space